CKHuang-public/UnBound/README.md

 We welcome contributions of any kind—feel free to share feedback, submit issues, and contribute improvements!

-## Related Publications
+## Related publications

 # clusteradm CLI

-clusteradm CLI allows you to interact with open-cluster-management to manage your UnBound platform from the command-line.
+clusteradm CLI allows you to interact with open cluster management to manage your UnBound platform from the command-line.

 ## Quick start